 - When a spouse’s company stops making contributions toward their health coverage

-- When a spouse loses Medicaid eligibility, is no longer eligible for coverage under a state Children’s Health Insurance Program (CHIP), or becomes eligible for premium assistance for group health insurance under those programs
+- When a spouse loses Medicaid eligibility, no longer has access to Children’s Health Insurance Program (CHIP) coverage, or meets the eligibility requirements for premium assistance for group health insurance under those programs

 - When your employer offers you a QSEHRA or an ICHRA

-If you qualify for an SEP, you’ll need to show your company proof of your change in circumstances—such as a marriage certificate or your child’s birth certificate—before the company will consider you qualified.
+If you qualify for a SEP, you must show your company proof of your change in circumstances—such as a marriage certificate, annulment document, or child’s birth certificate—before the company will consider you qualified.

-It’s important to complete this verification process as quickly as possible.
-If you don’t submit proof within 30 days, your plan selection may be cancelled.
+It’s essential to complete this verification process as quickly as possible.
+If you don’t submit proof within 30 days, your health plan selection may be canceled.
 You can reapply for the SEP and restart the verification process only if your qualifying event was less than 60 days ago, so don’t delay if you need to switch coverage outside open enrollment.

-If you’d like to drop your current health coverage and switch to your spouse’s policy, or vice versa, your first step should be to review each policy carefully so you and your spouse can choose the coverage that works best for you.
-You’re typically able to switch plans during open enrollment, but you may be eligible for an SEP if you have a qualifying life event.
+If you’d like to drop your current health insurance coverage and switch to your spouse’s policy, or vice versa, your first step should be to review each policy carefully so you and your spouse can choose the type of coverage that works best for you.
+You can typically switch health insurance plans during open enrollment, but you may be eligible for a SEP if you have a qualifying life event.

-It’s important to review all potential costs involved in switching insurance policies because additional fees could cancel out any potential savings.
-Picking the best option can take some research, so it’s critical to take your time so you can make the right decision for you and your family.
+Reviewing all potential costs of switching policies is vital, as additional fees could cancel out any potential savings.
+Picking the best health insurance plan can take some research, so it’s critical to take your time to make the right decision for you and your family.

 This post was originally published on November 4, 2020.
 It was last updated on March 24, 2023.1. https://khn.org/news/switching-to-a-spouses-plan-can-be-difficult-if-timing-isnt-right/